100+ Fashion Terms Everyone in the Industry Should Know

 The overall shape and visible details of a garment define how it looks and fits.
 These terms describe the key design elements that give clothing its structure and style.

 A skirt or dress shaped like the letter “A,” narrow at the top and wider at the hem.
-It’s a basic shape that remains a staple across fashion styles, often seen in everyday and runway looks.
+It’s a basic shape that remains a staple in fashion styles, often seen in everyday and runway looks.

 Raglan Sleeve